raspiduino/waq/README.md

 - <a href="https://drive.google.com/file/d/1AkEPWPXm_N3jzcDk58p2uJbi7HENA2sq/view?usp=sharing">FreeArc compressed version</a>.
 You must use FreeArc to extract it.
 (Size: 4.0 GB)
 - <a href="https://drive.google.com/file/d/1XmCJDlcITesHN5oW01ySUU1eyLF_fUE-/view?usp=sharing">7z compressed version</a> (Size: 4.2GB)

+If there is a password prompt, type in `win10arm64`

 ## How to use
 Step 1: Install QEMU: Goto <a href="https:\\qemu.org">qemu.org</a> and install QEMU if you haven't installed it yet.
 On Linux just run ```sudo apt install qemu-system-aarch64```